1. Website aim 2. Health benefits from your prevention actions? 3. Next step?

 1. Website aim

 Why this new health website?
 The good news is the latest Public Health England statistics say we are all living longer.
 The bad news is that we’re spending much of the extra time suffering from poor health – around 16 years of ill-health for men and 19 years for women.
 You & your family can enjoy your health much longer by taking the simple steps here.

 2. Health benefits from your prevention actions?
 [Time to read: 4 mins.]

 1. Spot health problems here, before they hit you.
 Have the life you want, stay well and enjoy it more, with this support.
 Share experiences with others here, to learn more about self-managing your health.
 This does not replace advice from your medical doctors and nurses.
-Helps you understand what they tell you.
+Helps you understand what they tell you, and reminds you.

 2. Record your exercise, blood pressure, blood sugars, etc., on your home monitors and smart watches with linked mobile apps.
 So now work on your own health plan when sitting comfortably at home, with your home carer(s) and a mobile phone handy.
 Then act earlier to enjoy your health for longer.
 [Evidence page , references nos.
 3, 11, 28].

 3. Could you, or one of your family, be one of one million adults in the UK who do not know they have diabetes? .
 Look at NHS on diabetes symptoms here.
 Or are you one of 7 million UK people unaware they have high blood pressure? [says Charity British Heart Foundation]

 4. As one person when first told he had diabetes, said, “Initially it really is, erm certainly was for me, a real – I was in shock.
 And that begs many questions you want to ask and you’ve got to kind of put in a request to see somebody, no, hang on, why can’t I just have an answer to my question, simple little thing, that’ll put my mind at rest?”